CaptainSeagull/Preprocessor-Honours/README.md

 size_t pp::get_num_of_members(TYPE);
 ```

 Convert a type into a string.
-This keeps information about the type, like if it's a pointer.
+This keeps information about the type; for example, if the type is a pointer.
 ```C++
 char const * pp::type_to_string(TYPE);
 ```

 Convert a type into a string.
-This ignores information about the type, like if it's a pointer.
+This ignores extra information about the type; for example, if the type is a pointer.
 ```C++
 char const * pp::weak_type_to_string(TYPE);
 ```